astropy/extension-helpers/docs/using.rst

 Here, ``311`` denotes API compatibility with Python >= 3.11.
 Replace with the lowest major and minor version number that you wish to support.

+You can also set this option in ``pyproject.toml``, using:

+    [tool.distutils.bdist_wheel]
+    py-limited-api = "cp312"

+although note that this option is not formally documented/supported by the Python packaging infrastructure and may change in future.

 The ``get_extensions()`` functions will automatically detect this option and add the necessary compiler flags to build your extension modules.